Semi-discrete unbalanced optimal transport and quantization: Unbalanced quantization

 In this section we study the unbalanced quantization problem: we aim to approximate a given Lebesgue-continuous measure $\mu\in\measp(\Omega)$ by a discrete, quantized measure $\nu=\sum_{i=1}^Mm_i \cdot \delta_{x_i}$ with at most $M\in\N$ Dirac masses, where the unbalanced transport cost serves as a measure of approximation quality.
 To be precise, we consider the optimization problem

+Existence of minimizers will be established in \Cref{thm:quantizationTessellation}.
 Applications include optimal location problems (economic planning), information theory (vector quantization) and particle methods for PDEs (approximation of continuous initial data by particles).
 We first characterize optimal particle configurations in terms of Voronoi diagrams, then consider a corresponding numerical scheme, and finally prove the optimal energy scaling of the quantization problem in terms of $M$ for the case $d=2$.
 The procedure essentially follows the one known for classical optimal transport; the important fact is that the Voronoi tessellation structure survives if mass changes are allowed.